alex-kings/brio-project/PROGRESS.md

 _26/01/2023_ **CORE**
 Improve efficiency by adding a heuristic to calculate the total distance available in hand.
 Also remove the function to give a random iterable that slowed down quite a bit the execution it looks like!

+_24/02/2023_ **CORE**
+Change bounding circle so it actually moves with the piece.
+Explaine in report why the bounding circle was determined to NOT have a level like the rest of the piece!